run-ai/docs/docs/developer/cluster-api/reference/training.md

      Defaults to 6

    baseWorkload	<string>
-     Reference to an another workload.
+     Reference to another workload.
 When set, this workload inherits its values from the base workload.
 Base workload can either reside on the same namespace of this workload (referred to as "user" template) or can reside in the runai namespace (referred to as a "global" template)

    capabilities	<Object>
      The capabilities field allows adding a set of unix capabilities to the container running the workload.
-Linux capabilities are distinct privileges traditionally associated with superuser which can be independently enabled and disabled.
+Capabilities are Linux distinct privileges traditionally associated with superuser which can be independently enabled and disabled.
 For more information see
      https://kubernetes.io/docs/tasks/configure-pod-container/security-context/#set-capabilities-for-a-container